adamcho14/SEVAS2/README.md

 # SEVAS
 **SEVAS** (**S**ystem of **E**lectronic **V**oting for **A**cademic **S**enate)
-is a complex electronic election system developed for Academic Senate in Faculty of Physics, Mathematics and Informatics, Comenius University in Bratislava (FMPH).
+is an open-source project of a complex electronic election system developed for Academic Senate in Faculty of Physics, Mathematics and Informatics, Comenius University in Bratislava (FMPH).